Illinois Institute of Technology Academic Campus: Demolished and unbuilt structures

 Although Mies had proposed replacing the original Armour Institute buildings as part of his IIT master plan, this never happened.
 The Armour Institute structures originally complemented two now-demolished buildings, designed in a similar style.
 In front of the Main Building is a stone salvaged from the Armour Mission building (1886–1962), designed by Burnham & Root.
 The other was Patton & Fisher's Armour Flats (1886–1967), a set of three- and four-story apartment buildings with sandstone and brick facades and a combined 194 units.

 Mies's original plan called for two modernist structures around 33rd Street.
 The Lewis Building site, occupied by Siegel Hall, would have housed the Lewis Institute, but this was canceled after IIT decided to prioritize other projects.
 The plot south of Perlstein Hall would have become the Mechanical Engineering Building, which was canceled due to a lack of funds.
-As a result, the southwestern corner of State and 33rd streets remains vacant in the 21st century.
+As such, the southwestern corner of State and 33rd streets remained vacant in the 21st century.
 Mies also prepared plans for an unbuilt library and administration building, which would have used 64 ft modules, with a large interior court and cantilevered mezzanine.
-When the Galvin Library was eventually built, it did not use Mies's plans for the building.
+When the Galvin Library was eventually built, it was not constructed to Mies's plans.